Which instrument should I play?

 Instrument Cost & Rent vs. Buy

 Parents often wonder if they should rent or purchase a stringed instrument for their child.
-Rental violin/violas in Colorado are usually under $25 a month.
+Rental violin/violas in Colorado are usually around $25 a month.
 Sometimes, parents will see violins that cost $100 on amazon and, rightfully so, see that they could own a violin for the price of only four months of renting.

-The instrument you purchase will not be very good quality unless you are willing to spend a few hundred dollars.
 It may seem like this wouldn’t matter for a beginner, but unfortunately is not farther from the truth.
-Simply put- poorly made instruments sound bad and are hard to play.
+Simply put- poorly made instruments sound bad and are hard to play, even for professionals.
 That doesn’t make for a recipe for success.
 Students get frustrated, and don’t enjoy playing.
-Even worse, the pegs will sometimes not work rendering the instrument completely unplayable.

 Therefore, it makes sense to rent fractional sized instruments until the child reaches full size.
 Once they reach full size, it makes sense to consider purchasing.
 Good rental shops will let you trade sizes whenever the child is ready.